Jerry grew up in a golf family and began

 playing at age 7.
 His home course, Shorehaven G.C., would host a lot of his early rounds learning the game.
 His talent

 and inspiration came from his father, Jerry Courville Sr., who was a dominant amateur player winning numerous

 tournaments including the Met Open, the IKE (6 times), the Met Amateur, and the Northeast Amateur.
 He would have the

-Metropolitan Golf Association's "Player of the Year" award named after him which his son would go on to win.
+Metropolitan Golf Association's "Player of the Year" award named after him which his son Jerry would go on to win.

 Jerry Courville Jr. had a solid relationship with his father, his mentor, and best friend, as well as the game of

 Jerry won his first tournament, the CT Junior, at age 16.
 This

 would be the start of a string of wins as an amateur, including the CT Amateur, 3 wins in the Met Amateur and IKE, and top

 finishes in the U.S. Amateur.
-Courville won the U.S. Mid Amateur in 1995 and made trips to the 1995 U.S. Open and The Masters
+Jerry won the U.S. Mid Amateur in 1995 and made trips to the 1995 U.S. Open and The Masters

 in 1996.
 He is also a two time Walker Cup player, in 1995 as Tiger Woods' teammate and in 1997 with a record 4-2 finish.